trikyas/php-search-input-logger/README.md

 # php-search-input-logger
 This will log the search box.
 All submitted queries are written to the data.txt and search results are displayed.
-An example I used in regards to security.